-The aperture ring is a collar on the camera that can be rotated to increase or decrease the aperture.
-The effect is letting more or less light in, respectively.
 The convenient part about aperture settings is that the amount of light taken into the camera at a particular setting will be equal across different lenses.
 If you find a good setting for your configuration and decide you need to change lenses, you can use the same f-stop with the new lens.

 Related Articles: